-In 2014 Catherine Mangham developed the ESC Avalanche First Aid card giving an easy to follow algorithm for companion rescue first aid in an avalanche situation.
-This has been revised in 2018 and can be downloaded for printing here ESC Avalanche First Aid Algorithm 2018
+Dr Catherine Mangham developed the ESC Avalanche First Aid card giving an easy to follow algorithm for companion rescue first aid in an avalanche situation.
+It can be downloaded for printing here ESC Avalanche First Aid Algorithm 2018

 An accompanying article by Declan Phelan ESC Avalanche First Aid revised 2018 provides an excellent summary of actions to take once you have dug out an avalanche victim.